Representation of the People Act 1969: Provisions

 The act extended suffrage to 18-year-olds, the first democratic nation to lower its age of franchise to include this age group.
 Previously, only those aged over 21 were permitted to vote.

 Section 12 of the act allowed candidates to include on the ballot paper, alongside their name, a six-word description including party or other political affiliation.
 Previously, the "description" mandated by the Ballot Act 1872 was presumed to indicate profession, occupation, or social rank; political descriptions were deprecated, and definitively prohibited by the Representation of the People Act 1948.
 The 1969 act did not empower returning officers to challenge the accuracy of the description.
 The provision (restated in 1983) was exploited by spoiler candidates using descriptions confusingly close to those of major parties; notoriously, the Liberal Democrat candidate lost a 1994 Euro election when Richard Huggett took votes running as a "Literal Democrat".
 The Registration of Political Parties Act 1998 dealt with this problem by creating a register of political parties.

 In local government elections, the act abolished plural voting, except in the City of London.

+The act explicitly prohibited prisoners from voting.